Entanglement swapping in high dimensions with only linear optics: Scheme and analysis for HD entanglement swapping

-Employing PNR detectors significantly enhances the success probability, as they can distinguish multiple photons occupying the same internal mode and sharing the same spatial mode.
+Under this condition, the four-dimensional setup in Ref.~\cite{Bharos2025efficienthigh} yields a success probability of $24/2^{11}$.
+In our setup, the success probability for four-dimensional swapping is $1/128$.
+Hence, their approach offers a slightly higher probability for the strictly four-dimensional case.
+However, within the same experimentally motivated comparison, namely the distinct-spatial-output condition, the present scheme also produces two-dimensional entangled states, whereas in our analysis of Ref.~\cite{Bharos2025efficienthigh} we do not obtain corresponding two-dimensional swapping events under this restriction.
+Therefore, if both two- and four-dimensional entangled outputs are considered useful resources, the total per-attempt success probability of the present scheme is $P_{succ}^{(2)}+P_{succ}^{(4)}=48/2^{10}+1/128=7/128$.

+This value represents an ideal theoretical limit.
+In a realistic experiment, the observed probability is reduced by transmission and detection losses.
+As a simple estimate, we model photon loss as an erasure channel and combine all losses for each heralding photon into an efficiency $\eta$.
+Since a successful heralding event requires four detected photons, the observed heralding probability becomes $P_{\rm succ}^{\rm ideal}\,\eta^4$.
+For example, for $\eta=0.8$, the heralding probability is reduced to $7/128\times 0.8^4 \approx 2.24\times 10^{-2}$.
+Since the detection of the two swapped photons in modes $a$ and $d$ is also required, their corresponding transmission/detection efficiencies must be included separately.
+The photon loss mainly reduces the experimentally observed rate, while in the ideal erasure model, the conditional state fidelity is unchanged, assuming that dark counts, mode-dependent losses, and multipair emissions are neglected.

+If PNR detection with a mode-resolved readout becomes practically possible, the success probability of the protocol can be significantly enhanced.
 With PNR detection, the number of events leading to four-dimensional entanglement swapping is $16$ and to two-dimensional entanglement swapping is $552$, corresponding to success probabilities of $16/2^9$ for four-dimensional and $552/2^{10}\approx 0.54$ for two-dimensional entanglement swapping.
-If the output modes can be chosen flexibly, the success probability of heralding a two-dimensional entangled state increases to $828/2^{10}\approx 0.8$.
-The terms corresponding to these events are not presented in the multiline expression after Eq. \eqref{ancilla_4d}, since we only considered the terms that correspond to bunched photon events (different spatial modes for all photons).

 With two-dimensional input states, passive elements, no ancilla or feed-forward, and threshold detection, a BSM can unambiguously distinguish at most two of the four Bell states, bounding the success probability at $\leq 50\%$.
-Notably, the probability for two-dimensional swapping surpasses the conventional $50\%$ limit.
-This improvement becomes possible because our scheme already incorporates HD states and ancillary photons, as discussed in \cite{PhysRevLett.113.140403, doi:10.1126/sciadv.adf4080, PhysRevLett.134.200801}.
-Our approach, therefore, not only enables HD entanglement swapping but also surpasses the conventional $50$\% success probability limit for setups based solely on passive, linear optical elements.
+Notably, the probability $ 0.54$ for two-dimensional swapping surpasses the conventional $50\%$ limit.
+This enhancement arises because the initial states are high-dimensional, so that after the first BS, the protocol already allows two-dimensional swapping with a higher probability.
+This mechanism has already been discussed in Ref.~\cite{PhysRevLett.134.200801} in the context of HD-assisted two-dimensional entanglement generation.